Water Conservation

 Californians have collectively responded to the message of smart water use by exceeding goals for reduced per capita use.

-The laws set an initial limit for indoor water use of 55 gallons per person a day in 2022, with the level gradually dropping to 50 gallons per person by 2030.
+The laws set an initial limit for indoor water use of 55 gallons per person a day in 2022, gradually dropping to 50 gallons per person by 2030.